mongodb/docs-realm/source/includes/appschema-values.rst

       └── values/
           └── <value name>.json

-.. div:: section-intro

 Values are defined in your application's ``/values`` directory.

 Each value is defined in its own JSON file named after the value.

 Configuration
 ~~~~~~~~~~~~~